The Ultimate Guide to Tennis String Types: Choosing the Best for Your Game

 Synthetic gut is a tough one to define just because there is such a variety of constructions used to create it.
 Most commonly, synthetic guts use a solid central core and a layer or two of filaments to enhance response and durability.
 Synthetic guts are usually cheaper in price and offer a good middle ground between natural gut softness and co-polyester firmness.
 Synthetic Gut strings are often called nylon strings, though the constructions have gotten much more sophisticated by using different materials to enhance playability.

 Because of the solid center core, synthetic gut strings are tougher and hold tension better than multifilament or co-polyester constructions.
 Some examples would be HEAD Synthetic Gut, Wilson Synthetic Gut Power, and Gamma Synthetic Gut with Wearguard.
 Players typically describe synthetic gut strings as more crisp feeling than multifilament strings.
+Synthetic Gut is affordable to say the least, most sets are $5 or less.

 Solid Core Synthetic Gut